-Failure to consider the full scope might lead to short-sighted decisions without due consideration of the big picture.
-Therefore, the following should be observed:

-- Metrics should identify, distinguish, and support measurements of direct (primary) and indirect (secondary, tertiary, etc.) factors that cover the entire lifespan of the product/project.
-This provides a more complete and realistic impact assessment to evaluate options and disclose outcomes. - Metrics must reflect the tensions between human development and broader biodiversity.
+- 4. Failure to consider the full scope might lead to short-sighted decisions without due consideration of the big picture.
+Therefore, the following should be observed: - a.
+Metrics should identify, distinguish, and support measurements of direct (primary) and indirect (secondary, tertiary, etc.) factors that cover the entire lifespan of the product/project.
+This provides a more complete and realistic impact assessment to evaluate options and disclose outcomes. - b.
+Metrics must reflect the tensions between human development and broader biodiversity.
 Robust metrics help decision makers guard against unintended consequences that improve one factor from a human perspective but harm another element.
 For example, green energy sources such as water turbines and windmills can significantly threaten fish and birds, and these threats also need to be measured and monitored.
-From a biodiversity perspective, metrics must enable decision makers to interact with and manage the wicked problems emerging from complex systems whose interplay is driving the emergent Anthropocene6 era. - Innovation is essential to determine appropriate metrics and indicators that will provide the necessary scope of information.
-An example of an innovative metric for a particular context is when measuring circularity7 of a project (where its design is intended to favor reduction, reuse or recycling of materials and resources versus favoring a linear process) consider measuring the "radius of the circle."
+From a biodiversity perspective, metrics must enable decision makers to interact with and manage the wicked problems emerging from complex systems whose interplay is driving the emergent Anthropocene4 era - 5.
+Support innovation.
+It is essential to determine appropriate metrics and indicators that will provide the necessary scope of information.
+An example of an innovative metric for a particular context is when measuring circularity5 of a project (where its design is intended to favor reduction, reuse or recycling of materials and resources versus favoring a linear process), consider measuring the "radius of the circle."
 Nature evolves using small circles in tight geographic areas.
-In contrast, humans might find a "circular" solution, but if that means building products on one side of the globe, shipping them around the world, then shipping the obsolete product back around the world for it to be disassembled and reused, the radius of circularity is huge, and likely is linear in nature and much more wasteful than a smaller radius project.
+In contrast, humans might find a "circular" solution, but if that means building products on one side of the globe, shipping them around the world, and then shipping the obsolete product back around the world for it to be disassembled and reused, the radius of circularity is huge and likely linear in nature and much more wasteful than a smaller radius project. - 6.
+Develop metrics and indicators as well as the associated data collection and handling systems such that they facilitate the much-needed implementation of more integrated reporting systems that better track progress along net-zero roadmaps and more quickly highlight areas where further action is required.
+Such systems should enable more regular, reliable reports to be provided at the board level to help ensure that sustainability is at the heart of organizational strategy. - 7.
+Measure impact from desired behavior changes, such as individuals choosing to support organizations that prioritize the circular economy or increased awareness and popularity of plant-based food options. - 8.
+Design metrics and indicators such that they support investigation of root causes and beneficial actions that both can and should be undertaken to help validate or discredit assumptions that do not measurably increase sustainability goals.